HIPAA-focused IT & Security BAA Available

 • Testing and runbooks decide whether recovery feels controlled or chaotic

-Most buyers fit one of these two patterns: Microsoft-first recovery across the environment, or Microsoft-led continuity around a vendor-hosted EMR.
+Most buyers fit one of these two patterns: Microsoft-first recovery across the environment, or continuity around a vendor-hosted EMR with clear ownership for identity, files, records, and restore order.

 Scenario 1

-Best for practices already running on Azure, Microsoft 365, and Microsoft identity who need one accountable recovery design around the whole environment.
+Best for practices already running on Azure, Microsoft 365, and Microsoft identity who need one accountable recovery design around the whole environment with clear RPO/RTO targets.

-Best fit Practices that want clinical systems, Microsoft 365, imaging, local archive growth, and recovery ownership tied into one plan for ransomware, outage, or infrastructure failure.
+Best fit Practices that want clinical systems, Microsoft 365, imaging, local archive growth, and recovery ownership tied into one plan for ransomware, outage, infrastructure failure, and defined recovery expectations.

 Backup design for servers, databases, shared storage, and operational data